 Malvern College Tokyo accepts rolling applications throughout the school year.

-For the 2023-24 academic year, applications will be processed in three phases:
+For the 2023-24 academic year, the admissions process will be divided into four phases:

-Phase 1, end-June to mid-October: admissions result announced before Christmas 2022.
+Phase 1: End of June to mid-October, with admissions results announced before Christmas 2022.

 2. Admissions Assessment and Interview

 While English is the main medium of instruction in Malvern College Tokyo, we fully embrace the Japanese language and culture in our curriculum and provide mandatory daily Japanese lessons for all pupils.
 Pupils are grouped according to their language ability with classes available to suit all levels from beginners to advanced speakers alike.

 Applicants are required to demonstrate through assessment and/or interview their capability of engaging with an English medium curriculum.

 All assessments are age-appropriate and aim to assess pupils’ learning skills and cognitive abilities.
 Assessments are accompanied by interviews conducted in English and supplemented by Japanese.
 Our aim is to explore each pupil’s potential for language learning as well as their ability to engage and succeed within the curriculum offered at Malvern College Tokyo.

 Kindergarten (As of 31 August, applicants reach the age of 3-5)